MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc-latest.md

 name, and a port (typically "443").

-In the case of the ALTSVC RR, the origin is represented by prefixing the scheme and port with "_", then concatenating them with the host, resulting in a domain name like "_https._443.www.example.com.".
+In the case of the ALTSVC RR, the origin is represented by prefixing the port and scheme with "_", then concatenating them with the host, resulting in a domain name like "_443._https.www.example.com.".

 The RDATA portion of an ALTSVC resource record contains an Alt-Svc Field Value, exactly as defined in Section 4 of {{!AltSvc}}.